gaehlerm/SoftwareEngineering/README.md

 Now there are very few functions with zero arguments.
 These are the easiest, they always behave the same way.
 There’s not much to test.
 The more function arguments a function has, the more functionality it can contain.
 Yet at the same time the more complex it will become.

-Functions generally shouldn’t have more than three arguments.
+Try to have at most 3 function arguments.
 This shouldn’t be a big burden.
 A plumber manages to carry all his stuff with only two hands, thanks to the invention of the tool box.
 Why shouldn't we be able to juggle everything within 3 arguments?
 We can use our equivalent to a toolbox: the dataclass (python) or struct (C++).
 If you don’t know how to pack all the variables you need into three struct objects, it’s time you reconsider the function design.

 In classes the number of arguments issue becomes even worse.
 Methods can access additionally all the class variables.
 The equation is very simple,

-// how to write a mathematical equation?
-Total variables = function arguments + class variables
+`Total variables = function arguments + class variables`

 Global variables should not be used, so we neglected those.
 Still, with having function arguments and class variables at the same time, it is very easy to exceed the recommended amount of 3 variables.

 A method might access only a few of the class variables.
-Still, one does not know until one has read all of the method and sub-methods involved.
+However, one does not know until one has read all of the method and sub-methods involved.
 Furthermore, one has to check whether a method changes the class variables or not, except if it uses the C++ const expression.
 It is recommended to use methods with only one or maybe two arguments to keep the complexity as low as possible.

 Following the SRP, functions can only be either a query or a command //https://en.wikipedia.org/wiki/Command%E2%80%93query_separation, but never both at the time.
 The code does not become more readable when violating this rule.
 In the best case you gain one line of code because you don't have to make an additional check.
 But at the same time you make the code more confusing as two responsibilities are much harder to deal with than only one.
 And potentially saving one line of code is not worth violating the SRP.
 A common anti pattern with that respect is returning a boolean flag on a set command.

 ```py
 if set_node("money", 50):
 	go_shopping();